peteroupc/html3dutil/tutorials/glmath.md

 A _unit vector_ is a vector with a length of 1.
 (A vector's _length_ is the square root of the sum of the squares of its components.)
-A vector can be "normalized" to a unit vector by dividing each of its components by its length.
+A vector can be "normalized" to a unit vector by dividing each of its components by its length (doing so won't change the vector's direction).

 The following functions normalize vectors and find their length.